-Australia Braces As 'Frighteningly Quick' Bushfires Advance Toward Sydney
+Australians Brace For Flames As 'Frighteningly Quick' Bushfires Advance Toward Sydney

 toggle caption

-Bushfires are seen between the towns of Orbost and Lakes Entrance in east Gippsland on Thursday.
+Bushfires are seen between the towns of Orbost and Lakes Entrance in East Gippsland on Thursday.
 HMAS Choules evacuated thousands of people stranded in the remote coastal town of Mallacoota.

 Darrian Traynor/Getty Images